Lycian Way in Turkey | Complete Trekking Guide ...

 Lycian Way Map

-You can also see the detailed route on Google Maps below:
+You can see the detailed route on Google Maps below:

 Need to Know More?

-1. Getting There: Fly into Dalaman (near Fethiye) or Antalya Airport.
-Buses and taxis run to the trailheads.
+1. Getting There: Fly into Dalaman (for the Fethiye end) or Antalya Airport (for the eastern terminus).
+Regular buses and taxis run to the trailheads from both.

-3. Solo Hiking: Possible, but it's safer and more fun with a friend.
+3. Solo Hiking: Definitely doable, but it’s safer (and frankly more fun) with a hiking partner, especially on the more remote sections.

-4. Guided Tours: Available if you prefer a more organised trek.
+4. Guided Tours: Available if you prefer a more organised trek with luggage transfers and pre-booked accommodation sorted for you.

 Similar Posts